NghiaDangTran/solutions-architect/01. EC2-SAA/readme.md

  - a public Ip for the WWW
  - can u use SSH on private IP ?--> no
 # placemeat gorups
+ - free to use only cost for EC2
  - Cluster -> clusters instances into a low-latency group in a single AZ (same rack or hardware)
      - pros: great network 10Gbps
      - cons: if the rack fials all instances fails at the same time